OfficeDev/Office-Add-in-Commands/README.md

-# Office Add-in Commands Samples
+# Office Add-in Commands Samples (UNDER CONSTRUCTION)
 These are Excel and Word add-in samples that use Add-in Commands to extend the Office User Interface

 For general information about using Commands, see [Add link to published docs]